 NO?
 Um, well, yes, I have too.

-But what I learned from timely writing is that my perfectionism told me I would be lacking if I had no goals to lack.
+But what I learned from timely writing is that my perfectionism told me I would be lacking if I had no goal to lack.
 You can’t get lost if you don’t care where you’re going and you can’t fail if you don’t care what you’re doing!
 Ha.
 It’s a simple hack, but I was so magical approaching the page with a simple word or phrase, no expectations and no gilded-framed portrait of the book to pursue the inevitable disappointment.

 Pretty much immediately, I started having fun.
 The results were interesting, surprising, and alive—mostly fragments, but some almost had story shapes.
-Pretty much all of them felt like windows I could choose to open or not, with a whole sparkling world just out of sight.
+Pretty much all of them felt like windows I could choose to open or not, with the whole sparkling world just out of sight.
 How wonderful!
 Things happen when you start writing!
 I trusted that I could sit down with a notebook, a pen, and a prompt, and, in a paragraph, get swept into a scene or situation that would never exist and that thrilled me.
 All without a drop of blood.
 Win!

 I incorporated other exercises into the practice, my imagination grew, and my relationship with my own creativity improved massively.
 Within a few months, I expanded some quick works into short stories.
 Each felt like a gift falling out of a dream.
 One was published in an anthology, my first!
 Some others fit together around a loose theme, and I thought about sending them to magazines.